 Frontenac was appointed governor of New France in 1672 by the King.
 Louis XIV felt that this experienced military man would be able to protect the colony and help develop it.
 Frontenac agreed to go to this distant colony and took his role as the King’s official representative very seriously.

 Frontenac encouraged the fur trade, which was a profitable activity.
 To further develop this trade, Frontenac supported explorations.
-This allowed him to expand the territory of New France and establish new trading posts where furs could be traded with Native people.
+This allowed him to expand the territory of New France and establish new trading posts where furs could be traded with Indigenous Peoples.
 He profited directly from this trade and made many enemies among merchants who did not benefit from his protection.
 The king called him back to France in 1682.

 During his absence, war broke out with the Iroquois and the British.
 Frontenac returned to New France in 1689 to organize the colony‘s defence.
 This boosted morale among the habitants, who had been frightened by the Iroquois attacks.
 He then launched a major offensive (attack) in the heart of Iroquois territory.